 Many other vaccines are also safe during pregnancy, but some are not given to pregnant women due to the theoretical possibility of some risk to the fetus.
-These include measles, mumps, rubella, yellow fever, and varicella.
+These are “live” or “live-attenuated” vaccines and include measles, mumps, rubella, yellow fever, and varicella.
+Ideally, these vaccines would be given at least 4 weeks prior to becoming pregnant.
 Even though women are not usually given these vaccines in pregnancy, there are very few studies of risk to the fetus.
 In some cases, it may be safer to get one of these vaccines than risk infection, such as during an outbreak.

 Women who get the flu during pregnancy are at higher risk of serious complications.
 A pregnant woman’s flu symptoms may also be worse than those of a non-pregnant woman.
 Women who are pregnant therefore have even more to gain from influenza vaccination which substantially reduces the risk of getting infected.
-It is recommended that all pregnant women get a flu shot during flu season.
+It is recommended that all pregnant women get a flu shot during flu season, to protect both you and your baby.
 If you do get the flu during pregnancy, you should be treated with the anti-viral medication Tamiflu.

 While pregnant some may be at increased risk of contracting illnesses that are preventable through vaccination.
 These include hepatitis A and B infection, and bacterial meningitis caused by meningococcus or pneumococcus.
 Some possible risk factors include travel to an area where these infections are common, close contact with an infected person, and being immunocompromised.
 Talk to your health care provider for more information.